 Mary Christina Brown is not your average downtown Angeleno.
 Point in fact, her years have culminated her into a genuine, experienced and versatile acting talent with an eclectic ethnic background that epitomizes the recognition of American diversity.
-Her father's mixture of English, Irish, Scottish, Welsh, and Scandinavian heritage, coupled with her mother's blend of South Korean and Japanese ethnicities along with her stepmother's own Filipino, Chinese and Spanish influences, indeed creates Brown's dynamically alluring screen presence of worldly culture and class.
+Her father's mixture of English, Irish, Scottish, Welsh, and Dutch heritage, coupled with her mother's blend of South Korean and Japanese ethnicities along with her stepmother's own Filipino, Chinese and Spanish influences, indeed creates Brown's dynamically alluring screen presence of worldly culture and class.

 Gracefully educated with foundational values of the ethnic spectrum, Mary Christina has proven herself to be a professional cultural chameleon.
 With transient beginnings common to being born into a military family, her nationally traveling tribe eventually settled in San Francisco.
 Raised in a talented warrior home, passion for the arts was inevitable from the age of seven, forseeing a journey that would enact her vocation in acting, voice, dance, martial arts, and performing on stage throughout San Francisco, as well as booking commercials and modeling for print ad campaigns.